 We all face decisions, big and small, in our day-to-day work.
-And according to research, half of managerial decisions made in business are bad ones.
-The push and pull of cultural and sinful patterns makes wise decisions challenging.
+And according to research, half of managerial decisions made in business are “bad” ones.
+The push and pull of wise decision making can make the sacred-secular divide all the more evident.
 God is concerned with what decisions we make, but even more with how we make them.
 Are we allowing the Holy Spirit to lead our decision-making at work?
 How can we listen to the Spirit as we decide whether to invest in a company, hire or fire someone, choose a new supplier, or confront a dysfunctional relationship?

 General Admission: $179